shawnoden/angular-lthw/ex6.md

 Nov 22, 2014 1:44:01 PM
 { "name": "Fluffy", "type": "cat" }
 Mon
+MON
 123
 </pre>

 ## What's Going On

-When displaying a value we can apply a filter using the `|` character.
+When displaying a value we can apply a filter using the pipe `|` character.

 Arguments are passed to filters separated by a colon `:`, so one argument might be `:100` and two arguments might be `:100:'new'`.